MarinaKalashina/clang-tools-extra/docs/clang-tidy/index.rst

    :maxdepth: 1

    The list of clang-tidy checks <checks/list>
-   Clang-tidy IDE/Editor Integrations <integrations>
+   Clang-tidy IDE/Editor Integrations <Integrations>
-   Getting Involved <contribution>
+   Getting Involved <Contributing>

 :program:`clang-tidy` is a clang-based C++ "linter" tool.
 Its purpose is to provide an extensible framework for diagnosing and fixing typical programming